Erste Group beats Q4 profit estimates on rate hikes, loan growth

-Feb 28 (Reuters) - Austrian lender Erste Group's ERST.VI exceeded market expectations for fourth-quarter net profit on Tuesday, driven by rate hikes and strong loan growth across its core markets.
+Feb 28 (Reuters) - Austrian lender Erste Group ERST.VI exceeded market expectations for fourth-quarter net profit on Tuesday, driven by rate hikes and strong loan growth across its core markets.

 The bank reported a net profit of 517.7 million euros ($548.0 million) in the final quarter of 2022, beating analysts' average estimate of 480.0 million euros provided by the company.